sstojos/zynthian-miniature/README.md

 # zynthian-miniature
-The basic PCB with MIDIs, Sound Card and 4 encoders only for zynthian.
+The basic PCB with MIDIs, Sound Card and 4 encoders for [zynthian](https://www.zynthian.org).